Skip to main content

 Step 6: Add Data

-Issue Fields - For each issue field in your Jira, Structure offers a column that displays that field's value.
+• Jira Fields - For each Jira field, Structure offers a column that displays that field's value.

-Progress - Display an aggregate issue progress, which is calculated based on values from the issue and its sub-issues.
+• Progress - Display an aggregate work item progress, which is calculated based on values from the work item and its sub-work items.

-Totals - Display aggregate values for issue progress, which include progress values from sub-issues.
+• Totals - Display aggregate values for work item progress, which include progress values from sub-work items.

 Once you've added your columns, you can aggregate the data up the structure.
 To do so, open the column you want to aggregate and select Sum over sub-items.

-With Structure, you can easily organize issues into an advanced Agile hierarchy (Epics > Issues > Sub-tasks) AND identify any issues that aren't attached to epics.
+With Structure, you can easily organize work items into an advanced Agile hierarchy (Epics > Issues > Sub-tasks) AND identify any issues that aren't attached to epics.

 Step 1: Create a New Structure